PIFSCstockassessments/AGEPRO-GUI/doc/agepro_manual.md

 **User Specfied Weights of Age** and **Read Weights from File** options has been described in the section [*JAN-1 Stock Weights of Age*](#jan-1-stock-weights-of-age) above.

 ## Discard Weights at Age
-If *Discards are present* in **General Options** was unchecked or disabled, controls from this weight of age will be disabled.
+If a model case didn't include a discard option (*Discards are present* in **General Options**), controls from this weight of age will be disabled.

 When the user selects **Discard** from the navigation panel, the user *may* select from the following: